 5 Tips To Stay Safe On Black Friday

 Spamalicious: On any given day most of us will receive un-requested emails offering promotions that sound fantastic – not all of this is spam as you may have actually agreed to receiving these emails at some point down the line.
 But when there is a specific event in the calendar like Halloween, Black Friday or Cyber Monday we’ll be more inclined to expect bargain-promising emails – and if we’re expecting them, we’re more likely to open them.
-So how do you verify the authenticity of emails before clicking away?
+So how do you verify the authenticity of emails before clicking away, or identify them as spam emails?
 There may be hints such as terribly bad spelling or grammar as well as clues in the sender’s email address.
 Is that really from Amazon or is it from Amazom?

 Go Direct: We are not aware of any legitimate email marketing/promotional campaigns that aren’t backed up by information on the company’s website.
+How do you tell if a website is safe then?
 Instead of following the links in the email, shop direct.
 Look for the key words in the email promo and make sure that you type the correct web address of the shop into your browser.
 Don’t copy web links from the email, and if you use a search engine rather than typing in the exact address make sure you are indeed on the correct web site and not one purporting to be your favourite store.